Contact Lens Evaluations

 Vision insurance providers will often offer coverage or discounts toward contact lens services.
 In many cases, this benefit is separate from your routine vision exam and eyewear materials benefits.

 In addition to coverage for the contact lens evaluation, vision insurance plans also provide a materials allowance that may be applied toward the purchase of contact lenses.
 Most plans allow this benefit to be used toward either contact lenses or glasses, but not both during the same benefit period.
 Coverage and eligibility vary by individual insurance plan.
-Click here to learn more about Vision Insurance.
+Learn MORE about Vision Insurance and eye care services here.